 Afloat Staging Command Support (PM7)

-Our Afloat Staging Command Support (PM7) program consists of four ships previously aligned under Service and Command Support.
+Our Afloat Staging Command Support (PM7) program consists of five ships previously aligned under Service and Command Support.

 Command Ship.
 USS Mount Whitney functions as a joint task force command ship, serving as a command, control, communications, computer, and intelligence platform for embarked commanders from NATO, naval components and numbered fleets.
 USS Mount Whitney is operated with a combined crew of civilian mariners and uniformed personnel under the leadership of a Navy captain.